niyasrafael/BIO/README.md

 hey everyone !
-Im niyas rafael , a computer science and engineering student from college of engineering karunagappally ! this is my first git hub repository !
+Im Mohammed Niyaz , a computer science and engineering student from college of engineering karunagappally !

+Hometown : Calicut , India

+college : College of Engineering Karunagappally

+contact : +91 7510758989